Atimca/Reactive-programming-Article/README.md

 // 1 2 3 4 5
 ```

-Ok, now it looks more natural I hope.
+Ok, now it looks more natural at least I hope so.
 I used `forEach` method on purpose. `forEach` has this signature `func forEach(_ body: (Element) -> Void)`.
 It's a function which take a function(handler) as an argument and perform this handler over the sequence.
 Let's try to build `forEach` by ourself.

 ```swift
 extension Array {